Codex tools: Log in

 One way to change the default behaviors of WordPress is using a file named functions.php.
 It goes in your Theme's folder.

-The functions file behaves like a WordPress Plugin, adding features and functionality to a WordPress site.
-You can use it to call functions, both PHP and built-in WordPress, and to define your own functions.
-You can produce the same results by adding code to a WordPress Plugin or through the WordPress Theme functions file.
+The functions file behaves like a WordPress Plugin, adding features and functionality to a WordPress site through PHP code.
+You can use it to call native PHP functions, WordPress functions, or to define your own functions.

 A WordPress Plugin: